mpolacek/lists/1001-albums.md

 - [ ] 407.
 Public Image Limited - Public Image Limited
 - [ ] 408.
 Magazine - Real Life
 - [ ] 409.
 Bruce Springsteen - Darkness on the Edge of Town
 - [ ] 410.
-Funkadelic- One Nation Under a Groove
+Funkadelic - One Nation Under a Groove
 - [ ] 411.
 Throbbing Gristle - D.O.A.
 Third and Final Report
 - [ ] 412.
 Thin Lizzy - Live and Dangerous
 - [ ] 413.
 Talking Heads - More Songs About Buildings and Food